lchristmann/selfhosted-tracker-backend/docs/SETUP-GUIDE.md

             - ./data:/data
             - ./letsencrypt:/etc/letsencrypt
       ```
-      Also paste this, to put the Nginx Proxy Manager into the `quokka-tracker-backend-network` Docker network.
+      Also paste this, to put the Nginx Proxy Manager into the `tracker-backend-network` Docker network.
-      This is the single point of access to the Quokka Tracker Backend now.
+      This is the single point of access to the Tracker Backend now.
       ```yaml
           # This one level nested under the 'app' service
           networks:
-            - quokka-tracker-backend-network
+            - tracker-backend-network

       # This on the root level, not nested at all
       networks:
-        quokka-tracker-backend-network:
+        tracker-backend-network:
           external: true
       ```
    3. Bring it up by running